 The story so far:

-Following Patient 36 looks at Learning Disability History in Salford.
+Following Patient 36 looks at Learning Disability History.
 We have found this a very challenging process and some of the things we have been exploring have been difficult to talk about and to make work about.

 It is important that this is a creative project – a story in words and images, based on what we’ve been finding out.
 Our show will be a work of fiction, based on our research, not a documentary and is not directly related to the personal experiences of any individual.

 In 2018 DIY members took part in performances of Madhouse Re: Exit with Access all Areas Theatre Company, as part of The Lowry’s Week 53 event.
 DIY actors played a character called Patient 36 who guided audiences around the fictional Paradise Fields institution in a show which took a critical and challenging look at Learning Disability History.
 See more about DIY and MADHOUSE re:exit here

 DIY members wanted to learn more about Learning Disability History.
 First we started to find out a lot more about what it was like in the institutions.
 Then we started to wonder what happened here in Salford.
 What happened when people came out of the institutions, as part of Care in the Community?
 That was how the idea for our Following Patient 36 Project was born.

 We have been looking at websites and finding pictures and personal stories.

 DIY held interviews with local people who have stories to tell about Care in the Community in Salford.
 Company members agreed the questions beforehand and then took turns to ask people questions about their experiences.

 So far, we have found it difficult to speak with people who actually lived in an institution.
 They find it very hard to talk about distressing past experiences.
 We soon realised that it is sometimes what is not said, when there is silence, that is as important as what is said.

 These interviews were recorded and we intend to include some in the show.